joelouthan/Theologicus/src/genesis/genesis08-15-22.md

 >Ephesians 2:8-9 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.

->Romans 5:8-9 (CSB) But God proves his own love for us in that while we were still sinners, Christ died for us.
-9 How much more then, since we have now been justified by his blood, will we be saved through him from wrath.
+>Romans 5:8-9 (CSB) But God proves his own love for us in that while we were still sinners, Christ died for us.How much more then, since we have now been justified by his blood, will we be saved through him from wrath.

 >Acts 2:21 (CSB) Then everyone who calls on the name of the Lord will be saved.